ZachKLYeh/Yolox_Annotation_Application/README.md

 > However, if there's already a "visualized_images" folder, this will raise a warning.
 > Making sure you are notified of overwriting these images.

-* Press 'Generate annotations' button
+* Press "Generate annotations" button

 > This will generate the result, both annotations and visualized images.
 > After the generation.
 There will be a pop up window, indicating the annotation path and visualizing images path.